kilerhg/Python-Studies/test/README.md

-# Notes about Fast API Studies
+# Notes about Test with Python

 ## About